UNO: Unlearning via Orthogonalization in Generative models: Discussion

 \section{Discussion}

-We advance the gradient surgery paradigm for machine unlearning by introducing two new algorithms UNO and UNO-S. We show that they are as fast as gradient ascent at unlearning without suffering from catastrophic forgetting, and substantially faster than gradient surgery.
-In the absence of a classifier, UNO-S outperforms all other algorithms, and can be up to $1.5$ times faster than UNO at unlearning.
-The proposed algorithms preserve the quality of generation and the influence of the desired training data on the knowledge acquired by the model.
-We also demonstrate how incorporating the information provided by a classifier able to distinguish between desirable and undesired data, can accelerate unlearning algorithms.
-Table~\ref{tab:param} in Appendix~\ref{app:setup} documents the hyperparameter used in our experiments.
-The identical hyperparameter values across different scenarios in the table indicate that our algorithms are robust to the selection of hyperparameters.
+We advance the gradient surgery paradigm for machine unlearning by introducing two new algorithms UNO and UNO-S and their conditional variants.
+We show that they are as fast as gradient ascent at unlearning but without suffering from catastrophic forgetting, and are substantially faster than gradient surgery for unconditional generative models.
+UNO-S outperforms all other algorithms for unconditional generative models, and can be up to $1.3$ times faster than UNO at unlearning.
+For conditional unlearning UNO marginally outperformed UNO-S. We have shown the efficiency of our algorithms for data sets and generative models of increasing complexity.
+We demonstrate how incorporating the information provided by a classifier that distinguishes between desirable and undesired data, can accelerate unlearning algorithms (see Appendix~\ref{app:un-w-cls}).
+Table~\ref{tab:param} in Appendix~\ref{app:setup} documents the hyperparameters used in our experiments.
+Our experiments indicate that UNO and UNO-S are robust with respect to the selection of hyperparameters; in particular, for MNIST and CelebA we use identical hyperparameter values (cf. Table~\ref{tab:param}).